dinshaw/presentations/contacts/outline.md

 Too much caching led to threads grabbing a db connection and then waiting for redis.
 Careful what you cache!
 Memcached is multi-threaded, could maybe use that these days.

-DB: Composite key optiomized query, then we partititoned (physical sepration by account_id).
+DB: Composite key optiomized query, then we partitioned (physical separation by account_id).
-Why wheren't we getting 12 partititons? ask alex!
+Why wheren't we getting 12 partitions? ask alex!

 500 insert - wikipage for import